formamail/sdk-node/CONTRIBUTING.md

 ### Prerequisites

-1. You must be a member of the `@formamail` npm organization
+1. You must be a member of the `forma-mail` npm organization
 2. You must be logged in to npm: `npm login`
 3. You must have 2FA enabled on your npm account